 Bulgarian Split Squat

-The Bulgarian split squat is simply a 1-legged squat with the rear foot elevated on a bench, box or similar.
-Place the barbell behind the neck as you would for a
+The Bulgarian split squat is simply a 1-legged squat with the rear foot elevated on a bench, split squat roller, or similar.
+It’s a simple but effective exercise to improve leg and hip strength and stability and to help achieve and maintain strength and mobility symmetry.

 Purpose

-The Bulgarian split squat can be used as a supplemental leg exercise to help balance weakness in one leg or hip, build better glute strength and hip stability, or as an exercise for hypertrophy at higher reps.
+The Bulgarian split squat can be used as a supplemental leg exercise to help balance weakness in one leg or hip, build better glute strength and hip stability, strengthen and mobilize the hip flexors (in the rear leg) or as an exercise for hypertrophy.

 Programming

-Sets of 5-10 reps are usually appropriate with weight that allows a smooth movement and no crashing into the bottom position.
+Sets of 8-15 reps are most often appropriate with weight that allows a smooth movement and no crashing into the bottom position.
+Sets of 3-6 reps can be used to elicit more of a strength effect if the athlete has adequate control of the position.

 Variations

-The Bulgarian split squat can be loaded with any implement, from a barbell, to single or double dumbbells or kettlebells held in any position, to a sandbag.
-In the case of weightlifting, a barbell in the back squat position is most common.
+The Bulgarian split squat can be loaded with any implement, from a barbell behind the neck or in the clean rack positions, single or double dumbbells or kettlebells held at the sides, on the shoulders or overhead, to a sandbag on the back or one shoulder.